robert-hoekstra/functional-programming/README.md

 }
 ```

+#### JSON Objects
+The data is being retrieved through the Query but needs to be parsed into the application.
+We do so by using the `d3.json` method that comes with the D3.js package.

+The data is given in 1 array that contains loads of objects.
+In our case 7130 objects to be exact.
+These objects contains 7 properties such as: Date, Materials, Title, Description, Image etc,

+To read more about the data modiyfing and cleaning.
+Go to this [wiki]()

+These properties are being read by D3 functionalities to produce a chart.

 ### Browser-based
 The application is run within a browser environment.
 The application is a prototype for something that could be a exhibition at the museum.